06 Jun Using predictions to get your customers to buy again

 Are all of your customers using these products within the same time interval?
 If not, you risk a series of mistimed emails that could seem intrusive, pushy, or possibly redundant.
 This blunder defeats the point of a repurchase campaign entirely.

-The marketing experts at True Botanicals and Natural Healthy Concepts have discovered a more robust and scalable replenishment solution with ReSci’s Artificial Intelligence platform.
-Predictions are automatically made on these brands’ already existing data, and timely, relevant and accurate reminder emails are sent with little additional work from the marketer.
+The marketing experts at Natural Healthy Concepts have discovered a more robust and scalable replenishment solution with ReSci’s Artificial Intelligence platform.
+Predictions are automatically made on brands’ already existing data, and timely, relevant and accurate reminder emails are sent with little additional work from the marketer.
 But the question remains—is this solution effective?

 The power of data science revealed